-You won’t get the same portability, but you’ll get more bang for your buck.
+You won’t get the same portability, but you’ll get more bang for your buck and generally higher performance.

-If you don’t want to get into the nitty-gritty and just want the recommendations, go ahead and skip to the end.
+If you don’t want to read through the nitty-gritty and just want our Graphic Design Laptop recommendations, go ahead and skip to the end.

 For everyone else, let’s get started!

 Best Laptop Components for Graphic Design

-The CPU, sometimes called the “processor”, is the brain of your computer.
+The CPU, or “Processor”, is the brain of your computer.
 It handles pretty much every task performed by your PC.

 Drawing a line?
 Your CPU is taking your inputs and turning them into a line on the screen.

 Opening a menu?
 Your CPU is processing all your instructions.

 There are two main ways of measuring CPU speed.
-The first is to measure the speed, which is measured in Gigahertz (GHz), or billions of cycles per second.
-So a 1GHz CPU makes 1,000,000,000 calculations per second.
+The first is to measure the clock speed, which is measured in Gigahertz (GHz), or billions of cycles per second.
+So a CPU clocking at 1GHz makes 1,000,000,000 calculations per second.

-The other way is to measure the number of cores.
+The other way is to count the number of cores.
 A core is basically its own mini-CPU.
-In essence, a quad-core CPU works like 4 CPUs working together.
+In essence, a quad-core CPU works like 4 CPUs glued together.

 The reason this is important is that a CPU core can only work on a single task at a time.
 If your computer were running multiple tasks on a CPU with just one Core, it would have to constantly switch back and forth between the tasks, which slows it down.

-So the more cores, the more speed you get for multiple tasks or tasks that can be parallelized.
+So, the more cores, the more speed you get for multiple tasks or tasks that can easily be parallelized.

 For graphic design purposes, you’re typically running a single program.
 And, while a single program can use multiple cores, graphic design program tasks are hierarchical.

 For example, your software might need to execute Task A, Task B, and Task C.

 But Task C cannot be executed until Task B is executed, which cannot be executed until Task A is executed.
-Faster core speeds allow Task A to get executed faster, which moves the process along.
+Faster core speeds allow Task A to get executed faster, which moves the process along quicker.

 As a result, it’s important to look for a processor with high clock speeds, and 4 cores are just fine.